v0.14.0 · MIT licensed · open source

 not yet supported

-subqueriesCTEs (WITH)HAVINGCASE WHENBETWEENGLOB / REGEXPOFFSETmulti-column ORDER BYUNION / INTERSECT / EXCEPTINSERT … SELECTGROUP BY / DISTINCT over JOINsCREATE VIEW / TRIGGERFOREIGN KEY / CHECKsavepointsnamed placeholders (:foo, $1)
+subqueriesCTEs (WITH)HAVING without GROUP BYCASE WHENBETWEENGLOB / REGEXPOFFSETmulti-column ORDER BYUNION / INTERSECT / EXCEPTINSERT … SELECTCREATE VIEW / TRIGGERFOREIGN KEY / CHECKsavepointsnamed placeholders (:foo, $1)

 07 · benchmarks

-Twelve workloads against SQLite (WAL+NORMAL) and DuckDB on a pinned-host run.
-The point isn’t to win — SQLite has 25 years of optimization behind it — it’s to baseline future engine work, prove the differentiator workloads deliver, and ground the roadmap with evidence.
+Twelve workloads pitch SQLRite, the embedded Rust database, against SQLite (WAL+NORMAL) and DuckDB on a pinned-host run.
+The point isn’t to win — SQLite has 25 years of optimization behind it — it’s to baseline future engine work, prove the differentiator workloads (HNSW vector search, BM25 full-text) deliver, and ground the roadmap with evidence.

 ~50×